Increasing the Efficiency of Policy Learning for Autonomous Vehicles by Multi-Task Representation Learning: Experiments

 \subsection{Comparison to Baselines}

-This section compares our method with two baseline approaches in order to answer question \ref{comp_baselines}.
-The proposed multi-head VAE with three decoder heads and also the proposed auxiliary hazard signal as input to the DQN agent (dqn\_rec\_plan\_pred\_hzrd), shown in Fig.~\ref{fig:prop_arch}, was compared with: (a) an encoder and a policy network which are trained end-to-end using RL, similar to the DQN work on Atari games~\cite{mnih2013playing}, to get the BEV input tensor and generate control commands (dqn\_cnn\_e2e), and (b) a single-head VAE with a reconstruction head (dqn\_rec)~\cite{chen2019model} which was trained using supervised learning and then the weights were fixed, and the encoder was used as the feature extractor for BEV input tensor.
+This section compares our method with four baseline approaches in order to answer question \ref{comp_baselines}.
+The proposed multi-head VAE with three decoder heads and also the calculated auxiliary hazard signal as input to the DQN agent (dqn\_rec\_plan\_pred\_hzrd), shown in Fig.~\ref{fig:prop_arch}, was compared with: (a) an encoder and a policy network which are trained end-to-end using RL, similar to the DQN work on Atari games~\cite{mnih2013playing}, to get the BEV input tensor and generate control commands (dqn\_cnn\_e2e), (b) a single-head VAE with a reconstruction head (dqn\_rec)~\cite{chen2019model} which was pre-trained using supervised learning and then the weights were fixed, and the encoder was used as the feature extractor for BEV input tensor, (c) SAC-AE (sac\_ae)~\cite{yarats2019improving}, a variant of the standard SAC, which is more sample efficient than standard SAC and performs better in environments with image inputs, and (d) CURL (curl)~\cite{laskin2020curl} which uses a contrastive unsupervised representation learning approach for RL algorithms.
 Then the DQN agent used the encoded latent-vector as input to generate control commands.

-Fig.~\ref{fig:sota} shows the comparison in two scenarios.
-As can be seen, our proposed method surpassed other methods by a large margin.
-We can also see that baseline agent cannot solve the task, but our approach solved the task quite fast with a large margin in performance.
+Fig.~\ref{fig:sota} shows the comparison in two scenarios in terms of average reward.
+As can be seen, our proposed method (dqn\_rec\_plan\_pred\_hzrd) could solve both tasks and exceeded other methods by a considerable margin.
+Following our method, none of the baselines could solve the roundabout scenario, and VAE with reconstruction head (dqn\_rec) performed better than other baselines.
+In the intersection environment, CURL (curl) worked very well and was able to accomplish the task in some runs and outperformed other methods.
+The next best was the VAE with reconstruction head (dqn\_rec).
+The SAC-AE (sac\_ae) also performed poorly in this environment.